ionburger/StravaSheetSync/PRIVACY.md

-Privacy Policy
+StravaSheetSync Privacy Policy

-Last Updated: [Insert Date]

-This Privacy Policy outlines how StravaSheetSync collects, uses, and protects user data.
+Last updated: October 28, 2024

+StravaSheetSync respects your privacy and is committed to protecting any data you provide.
-1. Data Collection
+1. Data Collection and Use

-StravaSheetSync collects and processes user data to provide the Service, including:
+    Strava Activity Data: The Service uses the Strava API with read permissions to access activity data.
+This data is processed on our servers and synced to a Google Spreadsheet you specify.
+    Google Spreadsheet Data: The Service uses the Google API with read and write permissions to edit a user-defined Google Spreadsheet and add processed activity data.

+2. Data Storage

-    Strava and Google API keys: Stored to authenticate users and access the APIs.
+    API Keys: Strava and Google API keys are securely stored to authenticate users and access the APIs.
-    Activity data from Strava: Pulled from the Strava API to process and add to your Google Spreadsheet.

-No identifiable user data will be permanently stored on our servers.
-Any anonymous user data collected is solely for the purpose of improving the website.
+    Identifiable Data: No identifiable user data is stored permanently on our servers.
+    Anonymous Data: Non-identifiable, anonymized data may be logged for the purpose of improving the Service.
-2. Data Processing and Storage

-All data processing occurs on StravaSheetSync servers.
-User data is processed but not permanently stored.
-Identifiable user data is only temporarily stored for processing purposes and is removed once processing is complete.
-3. Anonymous Data Logging

-StravaSheetSync may log anonymous user data, such as non-identifiable activity patterns, exclusively to improve the Service.
 This data will not be shared with third parties under any circumstances.

-4. Data Deletion and Access Requests
+3. Data Deletion

-You can delete your account at any time through the StravaSheetSync website, which will remove all associated data from our servers.
-You may also email ian.turner.burgess@gmail.com with your account information to request data removal or review.
-All requests will be honored within one month.
+    You can delete your account anytime, which will remove all data associated with your account.
+    Alternatively, you can email ian.turner.burgess@gmail.com with relevant account information to request data removal or access.
+Requests will be completed within 1 month.
-5. Changes to Privacy Policy

-This Privacy Policy may be updated periodically.
-Any changes will be posted on this page, and continued use of StravaSheetSync indicates acceptance of the updated Privacy Policy.